 - Avoid sunscreen products that contain oxybenzone.

-- Titanium dioxide and zinc oxide are the only two sunscreen ingredients that the FDA considers safe and not requiring further research.
+- Zinc oxide is a sunscreen ingredient that the FDA considers safe and not requiring further research, and one I support.

 - A natural, organic sunscreen that is mineral-based is the ideal form of non-toxic sunscreen protection.